wp-plugins/easyrotator-for-wordpress/readme.txt

 Please see the detailed installation and usage instructions [on our website](http://www.dwuser.com/support/easyrotator/wordpress/).
 If you can't find the answer there, we offer responsive complimentary support.

+= I want to add a rotator to my theme's header; how can I do this? =

+You can use the template function included with the plugin.
+To do this, first create your rotator and insert it into a temporary page; this will allow you to obtain the special rotator ID code.
+When you insert the rotator in your page, a shortcode will be inserted:

+`[easyrotator]erc_00_xxxxxxx[/easyrotator]`

+The `erc_00_xxxxxxx` value is the special rotator ID code.
+To add this rotator to your template, add the following function call in your template file:

+`<?php
+easyrotator_display_rotator('erc_00_xxxxxxx');
+?>`

+Replace `erc_00_xxxxxxx`  with the real code you obtained by creating the rotator.

 == Screenshots ==
 1. The Insert EasyRotator button in the Post/Page editor
 2. The Insert EasyRotator dialog, ready to create our first rotator